instagram selfie / restoration. / teenage suicide

 How does sextortion work?

 Offenders will attempt to befriend victims online by using a fake identity (often a young woman).
-They may send lots of ‘friend requests’ in the hope that someone will engage with them if they have mutual friends.
+They may send lots of ‘friend requests’ hoping that someone will engage with them if they have mutual friends.
 They chat with the victim and then ask to speak on camera.

-Offenders put huge pressure on victims by demanding that money is paid within a short time period, for example within one hour, which can make the situation very intense and time-critical.
-Those who have been tricked often believe if they pay the sum of the money the situation will go away, but this is usually not the case.
+Offenders put huge pressure on victims by demanding payment within a short time period, for example, within one hour, which can make the situation very intense and time-critical.
+Those who have been tricked often believe that if they pay the sum of the money, the situation will go away, but this is usually not the case.

 Where does it happen and who do they target?